-We thus hold that a plaintiff suing under [section 43(a)] ordinarily must show economic or reputational injury flowing directly from the deception wrought by the defendant's advertising; and that that occurs when deception of consumers 4.
-Id.
+We thus hold that a plaintiff suing under [section 43(a)] ordinarily must show economic or reputational injury flowing directly from the deception wrought by the defendant's advertising; and that that occurs when deception of consumers causes them to withhold trade from the plaintiff.
+That show4.
+Id. at 286.

-5. This is what falsity and materiality guard against.
+This is what falsity and materiality guard against.

-- 6. Lexmark Int'l, Inc. v.
+- Lexmark Int'l, Inc. v.
 Static Control Components, Inc. ("Static Control II"), 134 S. Ct.
 1377 (2014).
 You may recall Lexmark's attempts to lock up the toner aftermarket for its printers from Lexmark Intern., Inc. v.
 Impression Products, Inc. and Lexmark International v.
 Static Control Components. - 7.
 Static Control II, 134 S. Ct.
 1377.

-causes them to withhold trade from the plaintiff.
-That showing is generally not made when the deception produces injuries to a fellow commercial actor that in turn affect the plaintiff.
+ing is generally not made when the deception produces injuries to a fellow commercial actor that in turn affect the plaintiff.
 For example, while a competitor who is forced out of business by a defendant's false advertising generally will be able to sue for its losses, the same is not true of the competitor's landlord, its electric company, and other commercial parties who suffer merely as a result of the competitor's inability to meet its financial obligations.